Comment

 Given the heavy burden on Manitoba Angling Manitoba should consider not giving a fishing quota to the parents of children who are not old enough to hold a fishing rod.
 Letting parents catch 2 to 3 times the limit.
 If you arn't holding a fishing rod ...you do not have a limit.
 Lets be fair to all.

-devils5thleg over 3 years ago
+devils5thleg almost 4 years ago

 characters left